Have you ever done this? Have you done it recently? What was your decision process to do the drug like?

 yeah this was also off-limits in my peer group, and my peer group was junkies. like, bathtub crank, mainlining vicks inhaler scrapings cooked down as emergency crystal, cool ok, whatever you need...angel dust, fuck no, that shit's crazy

-― aerosmith: live at gunpoint (underrated aerosmith albums I have loved), Wednesday, 29 September 2010 09:14 (ten years ago) link
+― aerosmith: live at gunpoint (underrated aerosmith albums I have loved), Wednesday, 29 September 2010 09:14 (eleven years ago) link

 IN ORDER TO OVERCOME MY HATRED FOR THESE HOES AND YEARNING FOR MY OLD LADY, I HAVE WRITTEN A PROPOSITION TO ALLYZAY'S HUSBAND AND NEGOTIATIONS ARE IN PLACE FOR HER EXCHANGE FOR MY SCULPTURE OF HER VISAGE OUT OF THIS ONE DIAMOND I FOUND.
 THIS IS THE MOST LIKELY REMEDY IF NOTHING SHALL UPLIFT AND WARM MY SUNKEN FROZEN HEART